 Table \ref{table:pos} shows some of the sequences tested and the minimum history necessary for perfect prediction.
 Note that some sequences have Markov order $>1$, meaning that correct recognition of the current image is insufficient to predict the next label.

-As before, both RSM and classifier components acheive accuracy of 99\% or better, but the classifier allows labels to be obtained for quantitative measurement.
-Examination of the next-image predictions is interesting - the RSM generates generic digit-image predictions (see figure \ref{fig:3}).
+As before, both RSM and classifier components achieve accuracy of 99\% or better, but the classifier allows labels to be obtained for quantitative measurement.
+Examination of the next-image predictions is interesting - the RSM generates generic digit-image predictions (see Figure \ref{fig:3}).

 When trained to classify the label of the current image, the same fully-connected classifier network achieves a lower accuracy of 98\%.
 We conclude that the RSM is able to combine spatial and higher-order sequential information in a single layer to boost image classification accuracy to over 99\% for all sequences tested.
-In many network architectures incorporating gated memory cells, a convolutional stack is used for spatial dimensionality reduction before consideration of prior state held in memory cells (for example, \cite{srivastava2015unsupervised} uses a pretrained stack to generate ``percepts'' as input to an LSTM layer).
-Integrated modelling of spatial and temporal data in a single layer is likely advantageous, and has been investigated \cite{byeon2018contextvp}, but is hampered by the complexity of gated memory layers.
+In many network architectures incorporating gated memory cells, a convolutional stack is used for spatial dimensionality reduction before consideration of prior state held in memory cells (for example, Srivastava et al \cite{srivastava2015unsupervised} use a pretrained stack to generate ``percepts'' as input to an LSTM layer).
+Integrated modelling of spatial and temporal data in a single layer is likely advantageous, and has been investigated \cite{byeon2018contextvp}, but this line of research is hampered by the complexity of gated memory layers.

 A recent publication by Gordon et al \cite{gordon2019learning} applied a modified version of RSM to a similar task with the additional difficulty of non-deterministic sequences.
-In this case the modified bRSM was observed to learn the sequence structure better than an LSTM with the same number of parameters.
+In this case the modified bRSM was observed to learn the sequence structure better than an LSTM with the same number of trainable parameters.